NinaZumel/NinaZumel.github.io/content/blog/2025-03-07-divisibility-part1.md

 - **$N$ is divisible by $5^k$ if its last $k$ digits are divisible by
   $5^k$.**

-So there’s some divisibility tricks you may not have known.
+So those are some divisibility tricks you may not have known.
 Let’s try applying them.

 ## Fun with Mental Calculations